 Dean, Pardee School of Global Studies, Boston UniversityFormer Vice Chancellor, Lahore University of Management Sciences

-Adil Najam joined The Asia Foundation’s Board of Trustees in 2013.
+Adil Najam served on The Asia Foundation’s Board of Trustees from 2013 to 2021.
 Najam is the dean of the Pardee School of Global Studies at Boston University.
 He was formerly Vice Chancellor of the Lahore University of Management Sciences (LUMS) and a globally recognized authority on international environment and development policy.
 He has served as the Frederick S. Pardee Professor of Global Public Policy and the Director of the Pardee Center for the Study of the Longer-Range Future at Boston University (2007-11) and prior to that as Associate Professor of International Negotiation and Diplomacy at the Fletcher School of Law and Diplomacy, Tufts University (2002-07).